California slender salamander: Habitat

 Batrachoseps attenuatus is found in several plant communities including California oak woodland, redwood forest, Douglas fir forest, montane hardwood conifer, grasslands and riparian zone; occurrence ranges from valley floors to mid-elevation in coastal ranges.
 From approximately October to March, the California slender salamander seeks cover near streams and other moist environments.
-This batrachian often may be found resting beneath leaf litter or other woodland detritus, or beneath rotting logs or rocks providing a wet environment.
-The slender shape of the California slender salamander is well adapted to penetration of earthworm or termite burrows to forage for prey, usually consisting of tiny arthropods such as mites, spiders and snails.
-In the dry season commencing in April this species seeks out tunnels or burrows, including rodent homes, to achieve a cooler and moister retreat than available at the surface.
+This batrachian is often found resting beneath leaf litter or other woodland detritus, or beneath rotting logs or rocks providing a wet environment.
+The slender shape of the California slender salamander is well adapted to penetrating earthworm or termite burrows to forage for prey, usually consisting of tiny arthropods such as mites, spiders and snails.
+In the dry season commencing in April, this species seeks out tunnels or burrows, including rodent homes, to achieve a cooler and moister retreat than is available at the surface.

 California slender salamanders have demonstrated an ability to survive in some urban and suburban environments.
 For example, in November 1996, San Francisco Bay Area homeowners reported finding trapped and desiccated California slender salamanders in their sunken bricked patio.
 Homeowners in the same area reported finding California slender salamanders in their yard in 2004.
 California slender salamanders have been found next to Las Trampas Creek in June 2019.

 Behavior and reproduction

-From fall to spring the California slender salamander is active on the ground surface, foraging under leaf litter and in tunnels created by a variety of other fauna; however, activity is heightened in intervals of light rain and immediately thereafter.
+From fall to spring, the California slender salamander is active on the ground surface, foraging under leaf litter and in tunnels created by a variety of other fauna; however, activity is heightened during and immediately after rainfall.
 From May to October, aestivation is the norm for this species.
 Unlike other members of its genus, egg-laying occurs quite early, as soon as December in the southern part of its range.
 Oviposition is thought to occur primarily in the tunnels of other creatures, but clusters have commonly been found on moist surfaces beneath bark, rocks, or other types of forest detritus.
 Clutches contain approximately five to twenty individual eggs, but five to ten different females may use the exact oviposition site; in any case, hatching occurs around March or April, somewhat later in the extreme northern part of the range.

 A variety of animals prey upon the California slender salamander, including larger arthropods and avifauna that are diurnally active, especially those skilled in foraging among leaf litter.
 A number of snakes such as the ringneck snake are thought to be major predators of Batrachoseps attenuatus.
 In terms of its own predation, the California slender salamander can out-compete other salamander species in its specialized niche of searching for food in narrow tunnels.